xuri/excelize-doc/en/utils.md

 func ColumnNameToNumber(name string) (int, error)
 ```

 ColumnNameToNumber provides a function to convert Excel sheet column name to `int`.
 Column name case insensitive.
-The function returns an error if column name incorrect.
+The function returns an error if the column name incorrect.
 For example:

 ```go
 excelize.ColumnNameToNumber("AK") // returns 37, nil